 date: Fri, 09 Oct 2015 00:00:00 GMT source: AndriodApp

-Base64(HMAC-SHA1(signing_str, secret_key)) algorithm is used to compute the signature content generated in the previous step to generate a signature, that is:
+The Base64(HMAC-SHA1(signing_str, secret_key)) algorithm is used to calculate the signature content generated in the previous step to generate a signature, that is:

-- Convert the calculated encrypted signature content to deliverable signature content using Base64.
+- Convert the calculated encrypted signature content to deliverable signature content with Base64.

-The "headers" in Authorization are the ones that involve in signature computing.
-It is recommended to convert the headers to the lowercase and separate by ASCII space.
+Authorization are the ones involved in signature calculation.
+You are recommended to convert them to the lowercase and separate them by ASCII spaces.